aminaelguenuni/CodePath_Web101/README.md

 **Tech & Tea: Casual Coding Talks** is a fictional event website that invites tech enthusiasts to connect, code, and converse in a laid-back, community-driven setting.
 It serves as a platform to share event details, promote community learning, and encourage engagement through RSVP forms and informative links.

-The event's tone is inclusive, beginner-friendly, and community-focused—designed to reflect a relaxed yet enriching experience for anyone passionate about technology.

 ---